Safe Passage (charity): Hanley Denning

 Hanley Graham Denning (March 9, 1970 – January 18, 2007) was the founder of Safe Passage.
 Born in Yarmouth, Maine, Denning graduated from Cumberland Center's Greely High School in 1988 and began attending Bowdoin College in Brunswick.
 She graduated from Bowdoin in 1992 with a degree in Psychology.
 After graduating from Bowdoin, she received her master's degree in Education at Wheelock College.
 After graduating from Wheelock, she began her career as a social worker in North Carolina.
 Many of Denning's students were Spanish-speaking, leaving her frustrated because she had difficulty understanding them.

 In 1997, with the hopes of being able to improve her Spanish, Denning traveled to Guatemala to volunteer and visited a Guatemala City garbage dump.
 At the dump, children were digging through the piles of trash looking for anything they could eat, sell, or use for shelter.
 None of these kids were going to school because they could not afford the uniforms, supplies, and other miscellaneous costs.
 Denning sold her car and laptop and used the money to open Safe Passage in a nearby church.
-Eventually, Safe Passage moved to a safer location.
-In 2007, First Lady Laura Bush visited Safe Passage and recognized Denning's efforts.
+Within its first seven years, Safe Passage grew to provide services to nearly 500 youth, built its own educational reinforcement center, and opened an early childhood learning center.

-On January 18, 2007, aged 36, Denning was killed in a car accident when the vehicle in which she was riding outside Guatemala City was hit head-on by a bus with no brakes.
+On January 18, 2007, aged 36, Denning was killed in a car accident when the vehicle in which she was riding outside Guatemala City was hit head-on by a bus with failing brakes.
 Denning received commendations from the United States Senate and Maine State Senate for her work with the children and families of the Guatemala City garbage dump.

 Recycled Life documentary film

-The Academy-Award nominated short documentary Recycled Life by Leslie Iwerks and Mike Glad focuses on the lives of those who work in the Guatemala City garbage dump.
+The Academy-Award-nominated short documentary Recycled Life by Leslie Iwerks and Mike Glad focuses on the lives of those who work in the Guatemala City garbage dump.
 Denning appeared briefly as herself in the film, and the DVD includes a special video tribute to her.
 The documentary was shown on HBO in late 2007.